 Forced degradation or stress testing is commenced to determine specificity when developing stability-indicating methods, particularly when little information is available about potential degradation products.
-These studies also provide information about the degradation pathways and degradation products that could form during the storage of drug substance and drug products.
-Forced degradation studies may help facilitate in pharmaceutical development at various stages as well in areas such as formulation development, manufacturing, and packaging, stability studies in which knowledge of chemical behavior can be used to improve a drug product.
+These studies also provide information about the degradation pathways and degradation products that could form during the storage of drugs substances and drug products.
+Forced degradation studies may help facilitate pharmaceutical development at various stages as well in areas such as formulation development, manufacturing, and packaging, and stability studies in which knowledge of chemical behavior can be used to improve a drug product.

 Forced degradation is carried out to produce representative samples for developing stability-indicating methods for drug substances and drug products.
-The criteria for selecting stress conditions should depend upon the decomposition of the product under normal manufacturing, uses condition and storage specifications which are specific and different for each drug substance and drug product.
-Stress factors suggested for forced degradation studies include acid and alkali hydrolysis, thermal degradation, photolysis, oxidation.
+The criteria for selecting stress conditions should depend upon the decomposition of the product under normal manufacturing, uses condition, and storage specifications which are specific and different for each drug substance and drug product.
+Stress factors suggested for forced degradation studies include acid and alkali hydrolysis, thermal degradation, photolysis, and oxidation.
 All force degradation conditions are mentioned in the below table.
-There is a number of specification in regulatory guidelines about the conditions of pH, temperature, and thermal condition and oxidizing agent used.
+There is a number of specification in regulatory guidelines regarding the conditions of pH, temperature, thermal condition, and oxidizing agent used.

 |Degradation condition||Experimental conditions||StorageRequirements (Temperature in °C)||Sampling time (in days)|